Photo taken by Christopher Brown of Alexis Macnab in “Trigger Happy Jack” HERE Arts Center, 2008

 Samples of my work are listed in this next section.
-Please note: the material on this site is under copyright.
-I've been slowly hammering together a collection of my plays and operas, which will be published, um, when I'm done which I'm 78% positive will be soon-ish.
+Please note: the material on this site is under copyright. .

 The Story of Jacob Murakami, or How I Learned To Stop Worrying and Realized Sacred Cows Make The Finest Cheeseburgers